 Information technology (IT) systems have a significant role in the world around us and play a part in almost everything we do.
-Having a sound understanding of how to effectively select and use appropriate IT systems will benefit you personally and professionally.
+Having a sound understanding of how to effectively select and use appropriate IT systems will benefit students personally and professionally.

-Unit 2 - You will examine the structure of data and its origins, and how an efficient data design follows through to an effective and useful database.
-You will examine a given scenario and develop an effective design solution to produce a database system.
-You will then test your solution to ensure that it works correctly.
-Finally, you will evaluate each stage of the development process and the effectiveness of your database solution.
+Unit 2 - Students will examine the structure of data and its origins, and how an efficient data design follows through to an effective and useful database.
+They will examine a given scenario and develop an effective design solution to produce a database system.
+They will then test their solution to ensure that it works correctly.
+Finally, they will evaluate each stage of the development process and the effectiveness of their database solution.

-Unit 3 - You will explore different social media websites, the ways in which they can be used and the potential pitfalls when using them for business purposes.
-You will develop a plan to use social media strategies for business purposes to achieve specific aims and objectives.
-You will then implement the plan, developing and posting content and interacting with others.
-Finally, you will collect data on the business use of social media and review the effectiveness of your efforts
+Unit 3 - Students will explore different social media websites, the ways in which they can be used and the potential pitfalls when using them for business purposes.
+They will develop a plan to use social media strategies for business purposes to achieve specific aims and objectives.
+They will then implement the plan, developing and posting content and interacting with others.
+Finally, they will collect data on the business use of social media and review the effectiveness of their efforts

-Unit 1 - You will explore the relationships between the hardware and software that form an IT system, and the way that systems work individually and together, as well as the relationship between the user and the system.
-You will examine issues related to the use of IT systems and the impact that they have on organisations and individuals.
-To complete the assessment task within this unit, you will need to draw on your learning from across your programme.
+Unit 1 - Students will explore the relationships between the hardware and software that form an IT system, and the way that systems work individually and together, as well as the relationship between the user and the system.
+They will examine issues related to the use of IT systems and the impact that they have on organisations and individuals.
+To complete the assessment task within this unit, students will need to draw on your learning from across the programme.

-Unit 6 - In this unit, you will review existing websites - commenting on their overall design and effectiveness.
-You will use scripting languages such as Hypertext Markup Language (HTML), Cascading Style Sheets (CSS) and JavaScript[®] and a simple text editor, or rapid application development tools.
-Finally, you will reflect on the website design and functionality using a testing and review process.
+Unit 6 - In this unit, students will review existing websites - commenting on their overall design and effectiveness.
+They will use scripting languages such as Hypertext Markup Language (HTML), Cascading Style Sheets (CSS) and JavaScript[®] and a simple text editor, or rapid application development tools.
+Finally, they will reflect on the website design and functionality using a testing and review process.